Mulberry harbours: Preparation

 With the planning of Operation Overlord at an advanced stage by the summer of 1943, it was accepted that the proposed artificial harbours would need to be prefabricated in Britain and then towed across the English Channel.

 The need for two separate artificial harbours – one American and one British/Canadian – was agreed at the Quebec Conference in August 1943.
 An Artificial Harbours Sub-Committee was set up under the Chairmanship of the civil engineer Colin R. White, brother of Sir Bruce White, to advise on the location of the harbours and the form of the breakwater; the Sub-Committee's first meeting was held at the Institution of Civil Engineers (ICE) on 4 August 1943.
-The minutes of the Sub-Committee's meetings show that initially it was envisaged that bubble breakwaters would be used, then blockships were proposed, and finally, due to an insufficient number of block ships being available, a mix of blockships and purpose-made concrete caisson units.
+The minutes of the Sub-Committee's meetings show that initially it was envisaged that bubble breakwaters would be used, then blockships were proposed, and finally, because not enough block ships were available, a mix of blockships and purpose-made concrete caisson units were used.

 On 2 September 1943 the Combined Chiefs of Staff estimated that the artificial ports (Mulberries) would need to handle 12,000 tons per day, exclusive of motor transport, and in all weathers.
 On 4 September the go-ahead was given to start work immediately on the harbours.
-However, infighting between the War Office and the Admiralty over responsibility was only resolved on 15 December 1943 by the intervention of the Vice-Chiefs of Staff.
-The decision was that the Admiralty managed the blockships, Bombardons and assembly of all constituent parts on the south coast of England.
-Further the Admiralty would undertake all necessary work to survey, site, tow and mark navigation.

-The War Office was given the task of constructing the concrete caissons (Phoenixes), the roadways (Whales) and protection via anti-aircraft installations.
+Infighting between the War Office and the Admiralty over responsibility was only resolved on 15 December 1943 by the intervention of the Vice-Chiefs of Staff.
+The decision was that the Admiralty managed the blockships, bombardons and assembly of all constituent parts on the south coast of England.
+It would also undertake all necessary work to survey, site, tow and mark navigation.
+The War Office was given the task of constructing the concrete caissons (phoenixes), the roadways (whales) and protection via anti-aircraft installations.
 Once at the site, the army was responsible for sinking the caissons and assembling all the various other units of the harbours.

-For the Mulberry A at Omaha Beach, the naval Corps of Civil Engineers would construct the harbour from the prefabricated parts.
+For the Mulberry A at Omaha Beach, the US Navy Civil Engineer Corps (CEC) would construct the harbour from prefabricated parts.